o3de/o3de.org/content/docs/user-guide/interactivity/input/using-player-input.md

 1. In Lua Editor, create a table of the functions `OnPressed`, `OnHeld`, and `OnReleased` for an input event that you want to connect the script to.

-1. Create a bus handler by connecting to the `InputEventNotificationBus` with the first parameter set to the table of functions for the Input Event, and the second parameter set to create an `InputEventNotificationId` for the **Event Name**.
+1. Create a bus handler by connecting to the `InputEventNotificationBus` with the first parameter set to the table of functions for the input event.
+The second parameter is an `InputEventNotificationId` for the **Event Name**.

 ### Example Lua script